 In our research we’ve found it takes only one little thing, like ineffectiveness, to curb chances of long-term success.
 If Beldt doesn’t give dieters the rewards they are looking for, they’ll keep moving to another product.

-Beldt claims you can “get shredded fast” with the formula, but the company doesn’t bother to offer published scientific research linking the ingredients to weight-loss claims.
-At DietSpotlight, finding research to support a product is critical.
+Beldt says you can “get shredded fast” with the formula, but they doesn’t bother to offer published scientific research linking the ingredients to weight-loss claims.
+At DietSpotlight, finding science to support a product is critical.
 If a company can’t offer studies, we’re concerned.

+Alrighty then, what’s the final word on this supplement?
 After an exhaustive look at Beldt, we’ve come to a conclusion.
-There are some positives, like a few favorable customer comments and the company’s longevity in the industry, but we can’t recommend it because of the lack of research supporting weight-loss claims.
+There are some positives, like a few favorable customer comments and the company’s longevity in the industry, but we are skeptical about recommending it because of the lack of research supporting weight-loss claims.
 Plus we’re concerned about reports of adverse side effects and ineffectiveness.

 If you’d like to shed the fat, we recommend you go with a product that offers proven results without side effects.

-One of the best supplements we’ve seen in 2015 is one called Leptigen.
-The formula consists of a four-ingredient proprietary blend, which has been shown in published scientific research to enhance fat loss and ignite metabolism.
+Among the best products we’ve seen in 2016 is one called Leptigen.
+The formula consists of a four-ingredient proprietary blend, which has been shown in published scientific research to help enhance fat loss and ignite metabolism.
 There’s no talk about negative side effects and reviews on the web highlight people seeing excellent results.